mozilla-appmaker/appmaker/README.md

 git pull
 ```

-Create a new branch:
+Create a new branch (for example a feature branch):
 ```
-git checkout -b your-branch-name
+git checkout -b your-feature-branch-name
 ```

 Make changes to the local copy, commit your changes, and then make